harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-s-3-step-settings.md

 You can use the **Upload Artifacts to S3** step in your CI pipelines to upload artifacts to AWS or other S3 providers, such as [MinIO](https://min.io/product/s3-compatibility).
 Harness CI also provides steps to [upload artifacts to GCS](./upload-artifacts-to-gcs-step-settings.md) and [upload artifacts to JFrog](./upload-artifacts-to-jfrog.md).

-:::tip S3 Upload and Publish Drone plugin
+:::tip S3 Upload and Publish plugin

-As an alternative to the **Upload Artifacts to S3** step, you can use the [S3 Upload and Publish Drone plugin](https://github.com/harness-community/drone-s3-upload-publish) to uploads a specified file or directory to AWS S3 and publish it to the **Artifacts** tab.
+As an alternative to the **Upload Artifacts to S3** step, you can use the [S3 Upload and Publish Drone plugin](https://github.com/harness-community/drone-s3-upload-publish) to upload an artifact to S3 and publish it to the **Artifacts** tab.

 For instructions, go to [View artifacts on the Artifacts tab](#view-artifacts-on-the-artifacts-tab).